clarkfitzg/phd_research/milestones/proposals.md

 ## 1. Parallel data structure for code

+__Outcome__
-The idea is to represent R code in a data structure that exposes the ideal parallelism in terms of both data and task parallelism.
+_Represent R code in a data structure that exposes high level parallelism_

 We can think of this as an augmented abstract syntax tree (AST), so I'll refer to it here as the AAST.

 __Potential uses:__
 1. Detect and quantify possible levels of parallelism in large corpus of R